Waiting List and Deferred Applicants

 Waiting List Applicants

-For those students who are placed on Notre Dame’s waiting list, please know first and foremost that we are extremely grateful for the significant time and effort you have invested in the application process, and we greatly appreciate your continued interest in Notre Dame.
+For those students who are placed on Notre Dame’s waiting list, we are extremely grateful for the significant time and effort you invested in the application process, and we greatly appreciate your continued interest in Notre Dame.

-Next Steps for Students on the Waiting List
+Next Steps for Applicants on the Waiting List

 • Commit to enrolling at another college or university before their enrollment confirmation deadline.
 This typically involves submitting a nonrefundable deposit.

-• Upload a letter of continued interest to your application portal by April 15.
+• Upload a letter of continued interest to your Notre Dame applicant status portal by April 15.

-• Complete your financial aid application if applicable.
-Notre Dame is committed to meeting the full demonstrated need of every student admitted to the University.
-Even though the priority deadlines have passed, it is not too late to submit your financial aid application and supporting documents.
+• Complete your financial aid application, if applicable.
+Notre Dame is committed to meeting the full demonstrated financial need of every student admitted to the University.

 • Share any significant application updates with your regional admissions counselor through your applicant status portal, such as updated transcripts and noteworthy accomplishments.
 We want to make sure your application is as current as possible.
 Please note that we do not encourage additional letters of recommendation.